whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Imagine a world where there are no police or prisons, and you're not at all worried about crime because you know that if anyone misbehaved or threatened you, all your friends and neighbors would come to your aid.
 Just like you would help them if they needed it.

 Imagine having enough time with your kids and having enough time to make their education really excellent, so that every day was meaningful and engaging for them.
-Imagine training children for qualities like deep generosity, awareness, bravery, connection, and joy so that these become normal parts of their lives and pervasive in your culture.
+Imagine training children for qualities like deep generosity, awareness, bravery, connection, and joy so that these become normal parts of their lives and pervasive in your nation.

 Imagine no boring classes, no unaccountable school authorities, and no meaningless work and tests that train children for meaningless work in adulthood.
 Instead, imagine being a teenager and being treated so respectfully that there was nothing to rebel against!